The World’s First Fully

 The time that this recycling process would take combined with the minimal financial gain means that PCBs are very often not even removed from products by waste handlers; this results in the precious metals within the PCBs not being recovered as the waste metals that are easier to process are prioritised.

-High numbers of electronic waste are illegally exported out of Europe in order to avoid processing it.
-It is estimated that only 20% of European e-waste is properly tracked for collection and recycling, (source: WEF) resulting in over 17,500 shipping containers of e-waste being illegally exported from the EU every year. (source: BAN)
+Large amounts of electronic waste end up in developing countries every year.
+It is estimated that only 17.4% of European e-waste is properly tracked for collection and recycling, (source: UNU) resulting in over 17,500 shipping containers of e-waste being exported out of Europe every year. (source: BAN)

-The primary ingredient in Soluboard® is flax which has a much smaller carbon footprint than the alternative glass-based fibres.
-The flax is formed into the multilayer bio-composite structure of Soluboard®, giving the material strong mechanical and high performing electrical properties.
+The primary ingredient in Soluboard® is a natural fibre with a much smaller carbon footprint than the alternative glass-based fibres.
+The multilayer bio-composite structure of Soluboard® will meet the mechanical and electrical requirements of most sectors within the electronics industry.

 By introducing a water-based recycling process, carbon emissions will be greatly reduced and the recycling industry would see higher yields of precious metal recovery if Soluboard® became widely adopted.